SpinStat/Organization/README.md

 ## Development
 ### Software

-To get started with software development take a look at [Development](./DEV.md).
+To get started with software development take a look at [the software repository.](https://github.com/SpinStat/SpinStat_Software).

 ### Hardware

-Hardware development is still an open topic, as soon as there is actual progress it can be found [here](https://github.com/SpinStat/Hardware).
+Hardware development is still an open topic, as soon as there is actual progress it can be found in [the hardware repository.](https://github.com/SpinStat/SpinStat_Hardware).

 ## Current State